thorlindberg/thesis/dissertation/8-1-2 results-syntax-declaration.md

 <!--

 `Detailed design:` an enumerated list describing how the proposed changes are expressed, fluxuating between description and samples of code or other material that showcase these expressions.
 This should include a criticial reflection on the proposed expressions and unsupported expressions if any exist in the implementation.

-`Alternatives considered:` a step-wise description of alternative changes, fluxuating between description and samples of code or other material that demonstrate the alternative implementations.
-This can vary greatly in how closely the alternatives correlate or do not correlate, as there are often multiple varied paths to achieving the same effect.

-`Source compatibility:` a description of the impact on existing code if any, such as changes that deprecate existing code over new preferred approaches or invalidate it syntactically, referred to as "source-breaking".

 -->